 I started teaching in my mid-teens.
 A family friend asked if I would teach their child so I did.
 That was the start of my realisation that I was a teacher at heart!
 I taught traditionally at this stage because I didn’t know any other way.
 By the time I was about 20, we had a family friend who happened to be a Suzuki teacher.
 This friend said to me one day “Katie, you so enjoy working with the little children, I think you might enjoy being a Suzuki teacher”.
 This hadn't occurred to me but upon a little research, I soon realised that would be a great idea.

 In all, once I discovered the Suzuki method, there was no going back.
 I continued teaching some traditional students as well as Suzuki students for a while but I found that I enjoyed the Suzuki method so much more.
 As my traditional students moved on or converted to Suzuki, I became solely a Suzuki method teacher, and have remained that way ever since.
-With the exception of a few breaks along the way (mainly because of work and family commitments), I have taught the Suzuki method for the last 20 years and plan to continue for another 20 years.
+With the exception of a few breaks along the way (because of work and family commitments), I have taught the Suzuki method for the last 20 years and plan to continue for many years to come.